Dear Reader (band): History

 Prior to 2008, MacNeil and Torr performed under the name Harris Tweed.
 Under this name the band had commercial success and won awards in South Africa.
 The duo changed their name to Dear Reader after receiving legal threats from the Harris Tweed Authority.

 In 2008 they recorded their first album as Dear Reader called, Replace Why with Funny.
 The album was produced by Brent Knopf, of Menomena and Ramona Falls.
 Soon after, they signed a licensing deal with Berlin-based indie label, City Slang, and the album was released in February 2009 – in Europe by City Slang, and in South Africa by Just Music.

 In 2010 'Replace Why with Funny' won the award for Best English Adult contemporary Album at the South African Music Awards.

 In 2010 MacNeil and Torr amicably parted ways and Cherilyn relocated to Berlin, where she wrote the material for the follow-up Dear Reader album, Idealistic Animals.
 The album was recorded in Leipzig, Germany and Portland, Oregon, again with the assistance of Brent Knopf and various other friends and musicians.

 Idealistic Animals was released in Germany and South Africa in September 2011 and in Europe and the UK in November 2011.
 The album was nominated for Best Alternative Album at the 2012 South African Music Awards.

 In 2012 MacNeil began work on the follow up to 'Idealistic Animals'.
 This time, MacNeil produced the album herself, and recorded and edited most of it in her one-room apartment in Berlin.
-MacNeil enlisted Eli Crews to mix the record, and called the fourth Dear Reader album, 'Rivonia', after the suburb in Johannesburg where she grew up.
+MacNeil enlisted Eli Crews to mix the record, and called the fourth Dear Reader album, Rivonia, after the suburb in Johannesburg where she grew up.
 Each song on the album is a story inspired by South African history.
 The album was released in Europe and South Africa in April 2013, and was nominated for two South African Music Awards in 2014.

 In April 2013 Dear Reader played a live radio concert with the Babelsberg Film Orchestra, which they recorded and released in December 2013 as a live album with the name 'We Followed Every Sound'.

 In February 2016 MacNeil travelled to San Francisco to record a new album with John Vanderslice at his studio, Tiny Telephone.
 The album was recorded entirely on tape over a two-week period with local musicians from the Bay area, and was produced and mixed by Vanderslice.
-MacNeil gave the album the title Day Fever and the album will be released through City Slang worldwide on 24 February 2017.
+MacNeil gave the album the title Day Fever and the album was released through City Slang worldwide on 24 February 2017.